What's a Lifetime Mortgage?

 - Impact on benefits: Receiving a lump sum or drawdown payments from a lifetime mortgage can affect your eligibility for means-tested benefits such as the Pension Credit or Council Tax Reduction.

-- Early Repayment Charges: if you choose to repay the loan earlier than agreed, you could face substantial early repayment charges.
+- Early Repayment Charges: If you choose to repay the loan earlier than agreed, you could face substantial early repayment charges.

-The Lifetime Mortgage Process
+The Step-by-Step Lifetime Mortgage Process Explained

-Here’s a usual outline of the lifetime mortgage process:
+Outline of the lifetime mortgage process…

 - Getting advice and applying, which involves speaking to a qualified equity release broker or advisor, filling in forms, and providing some details about your property and financial situation.